adityasharad/curriculum/writing-readable-code/writing-readable-code.md

 Attendance at Techtonica's HTML/CSS & JS workshops

 ### Motivation
-Since most software engineering is done in teams, it's important that the code you write is easy for others to read.
+Since most software engineering is done in teams, it's very important that the code you write is easy for others to read.
 You will be expected to write easily-readable code as a software engineer.

 ### Objectives